 Yes.
 ICYPAA is a self-supporting A.A. event.
 Therefore, each attendee must register for the conference.
 Hosting a large-scale A.A. event takes money (it can cost between $100,000 and $200,000 to put on an ICYPAA).
 The host committee sets its registration fees at the rate they need in order to run a fiscally responsible event.
 A scholarship fund exists in order to help pay the registration fees for attendees who cannot afford the full registration amount.
 Please don’t let the cost of the registration fee keep you from attending ICYPAA.

 Each year ICYPAA is budgeted to break even, meaning that the anticipated income is equal to the anticipated expenses.
-Typically ICYPAAs receive most of their income from registration fees, banquet ticket, pre-conference event, and merchandise sales.
+Typically ICYPAAs receive most of their income from registration fees, pre-conference events, and merchandise sales.
 Major expenses include line items such as audio-visual equipment and services for the main meetings and entertainment, merchandise, pre-conference event, food and beverage, and registration materials.
 The host committee also funds the annual operating budget of ICYPAA Inc. Sometimes when all of the bills are paid the host committee has excess funds left over.
-The host committee can distribute 20% of the excess funds to the local A.A. service structure as they see fit.
-The other 80% is passed on to ICYPAA Inc. In A.A., too much money sitting around without any stated purpose tends to create problems.
-The ICYPAA Advisory Council regularly contributes its excess funds to the General Service Office.
-In 2011, ICYPAA was able to make a large-scale purchase of subscriptions from the A.A.
-Grapevine.
+The host committee can distribute 50% of the excess funds to the local A.A. service structure as they see fit.
+The other 50% is passed on to ICYPAA Inc. In A.A., too much money sitting around without any stated purpose tends to create problems.
+The ICYPAA Advisory Council regularly contributes its excess funds to the General Service Office, Grapevine, and to fund other service projects.

 ICYPAA Inc. 501(c)3 was incorporated in the State of Colorado on January 24, 1990.
 ICYPAA Inc. received a confirmation letter from the IRS stating its 501(c)3 status (dated 08/03/1990) becoming ICYPAA Inc. 501(c)3.
 The corporation was formed/created and the ICYPAA Advisory Council became ICYPAA Inc.’s Board of Directors.
 The Host Committee isn’t autonomous or separate in a legal sense; the ICYPAA Host Committee is an agent of the corporation ICYPAA Inc., the Board of Directors, and the Advisory Council.
 Bidding Committees are not part of the corporation.
 In the ever-increasing complexity of the doing business in the United States, it became necessary for ICYPAA to become accountable for itself.
 Setting up bank accounts, filing taxes, protecting the conference experience demanded we become incorporated.